m8rex/rumbas/README.md

   - So git can be used for version control 🎉
 - Consistent naming of fields in the json (not the case in numbas)
 - Written in Rust
+- Preferred way to use it is docker
+- Currently in beta, not all features are implemented yet.

 ## Folder structure
 A rumbas project should have to following folder structure: